'Phenomenal' - Teenager lands quadruple axel

 Watch as 18-year-old Ilia Malinin lands a quadruple axel for the first time on the world stage at the World Figure Skating Championships in Saitama, Japan.

-The American, who took bronze in Japan, landed the jump for the first time in a domestic competition in 2022 and is the only skater to successfully execute the jump.
+The American, who took bronze in Japan, landed the jump for the first time in a domestic competition in 2022 and he is the only skater to successfully execute the jump.

 Watch highlights from the World Figure Skating Championships on Sunday, 26 April at 14:45 BST on BBC Two and BBC iPlayer.